Travel in Austria

 The distance between Vienna and Graz is about 200 kilometers, and the travel time between the cities is about two to two and a half hours.
 You can easily get from Vienna to Graz by public transport.
 There are frequent trains and buses that operate every day and connect the cities.

-• Train: The fast regional train (marked as RJ) to Graz departs every hour (10:58, 11:58, 12:58, etc.) from Vienna’s main train station (Hauptbahnhof) and arrives at the main train station in Graz.
-The train journey takes about two and a half hours and the cost of the trip is €39 one way.
+• Train: The fast regional train (RJ) to Graz departs twice an hour from Vienna Hauptbahnhof and arrives at Graz Hauptbahnhof.
+The journey takes about 2.5 hours and costs €41 one way.
+Booking in advance may get you the special “Sparschiene” price.
 You can see the updated schedule and book tickets in advance on the official website of the railway company.

 • Please note: On Friday or Sunday evenings, it is advisable to book tickets in advance as the train may be crowded because people are returning home from Vienna or arriving there for the start of the work week.